christian-m-george/movie-forum-capstone-server/README.md

 This app allows users to communicate on movies that they're interested in!
 The application allows for users to search a vast database of movies and communicate with other users by leaving comments on each movie.
 Spoilers beware!

 ## Working Prototype
-You can access a working prototype of the node app here: https://movie-forum-capstone-server.herokuapp.com/ and react here https://movie-forum-capstone-client.herokuapp.com/

-You can access a working prototype of the react app here:
+You can access a working prototype of the app here: https://movie-forum-capstone-client.vercel.app/

 ## User Stories
 This app is for two types of users; a visitor, and a logged-in user